adventuremomblog

 Naturalist, John Hickenbottom offers a variety of FREE themed hikes throughout the year.

-A few to be on the lookout for are the Golf course safari, salt cave tour, creaking tour, and the canoe excursion.
+A few to be on the lookout for are the Golf course safari, salt cave tour, creeking tour, and the canoe excursion.
 Check the schedule to learn more.

-There is no horsepower limit on the lake which means that all types of boats are welcome for recreation and fishing.
+There is no horsepower limit on the lake, which means all types of boats are welcome for recreation and fishing.

-There are dozens of hiking trails and we really enjoyed the lower trail that gave us some great views of the lake and large boulders to climb on.
+There are dozens of hiking trails, and we enjoyed the lower trail, offering scenic views of the lake and large boulders to climb on.

 Hike to Stone House